wely/DevCamp/HOL/dotnet/02-modern-cloud-apps/README.md

     ![image](./media/image-13.gif)

+    > DO NOT Update the Nuget package for Microsoft.REST

 1. In the Utils folder, open the file called Settings.cs.
 This will hold our static variables and constants for the application.

 1. In the Settings.cs file, paste the following inside the Settings class definition:

     ```csharp